 It took longer than British Columbians were anticipating, but a provincial government is in place.

-New premier John Horgan has restructured cabinet and named ministers.
-The BC NDP government needs to literally move in and set up and staff offices in Victoria.
+A B.C.
+NDP government led by new premier John Horgan was sworn in last week, and he has restructured cabinet and named ministers, one of many tasks that will happen leading up to the fall sitting of the legislature.
+The government needs to literally move in and set up and staff offices in Victoria.

-Neither the NDP nor the BC Liberals can afford to see any dissension in the ranks when the confidence of the legislature is so perilous for the governing party.
+His new role on the party executive will be an important one, magnified because of the simple matter of the seat count in the legislature.
+Neither the NDP nor the B.C.
+Liberals can afford to see any dissension in the ranks when the confidence of the legislature is so perilous for the governing party.
 A minority government is a new experience for every one of B.C.’s MLAs; a minority of this nature is perhaps even more unpredictable.

 If it’s hard to guess how this new B.C. government will work, then it’s just as difficult to envision how it will work for British Columbians.

-We can expect a lot of “progressive” initiatives to pass because the NDP and Greens have a written agreement and the Liberals are supposedly in agreement, too, based on their throne speech.
+Krog said he expects a lot of “progressive” initiatives to pass because the NDP and Greens have a written agreement and he added, tongue-in-cheek, perhaps, that the B.C.
+Liberals are in agreement, too, based on their throne speech.

 Potentially, it’s a balance that can create the right decision-making process for the province.